cgbezo/projet_01_speed_dating/README.md

 # Project 01 - Speed Dating
 Hello, welcome on project #1 named *Speed Dating*

-# Challenge Description
+## Challenge Description

 We will start a new data visualization and exploration project.
 Your goal will be to try to understand *love*!
 It's a very complicated subject so we've simplified it.
 Your goal is going to be to understand what happens during a speed dating and especially to understand what will influence the obtaining of a **second date**.

-This is a Kaggle competition on which you can f❤️ind more details here :
+This is a Kaggle competition on which you can find more details here :

 [Speed Dating Dataset](https://www.kaggle.com/annavictoria/speed-dating-experiment#Speed%20Dating%20Data%20Key.doc)